tanthehack/re-code-report/report.typ

 #pagebreak(weak: true)

 #par([
-    = CHAPTER TWO: LITERATURE REVIEW
+    = Literature Review
     \
-    == PREAMBLE
+    == Preamble
     \

     The importance of coding conventions remains a hurdle for beginners in today's software development landscape, particularly when it comes to ensuring clean and well-formatted code.
 This literature review lays the groundwork for a solution: an intelligent code review system utilizing open-source, code-focused LLMs and static analysis.
-This literature begins with a review of programming conventions or coding standards, coding smells and code quality, code quality management, lack of programming conventions and it's effects. _not finished_
+This literature encompass the review of programming conventions or coding standards, coding smells and code quality, code quality management, lack of programming conventions and it's effects. //not finished
 ])

 #par([
     \

-    == REVIEW OF PROGRAMMING CONVENTIONS
+    == Review of Programming Conventions

     \